quangineer/AutoGenCoverLetter/README.md

 How to install:
-First, need to have pip3 to install requirements Second, need to have python3
+First, need to have pip3 to install requirements.
+Second, need to have python3.
-Third, need to install python.docx library
+Third, need to install python.docx library.
-Fourth, (not need) but notice we have built-in function library json in python3
+Fourth, (not need) but notice we have built-in function library json in python3.

 How to use:
 Run python main.py